daltonsi/TropeNeuralNetwork/README.md

 Not only does a Neural Network offer the potential to consider movie features from multiple subdomains(narrative tropes, IMDB movie information and more), it also allows for the possibility to capture deeper interactions of two or more features.

+All neural network models were trained using a variety of features to predict a film's IMDB rating.
+Performance was measured using Mean Squared Error between the IMDB rating predictions with the actual IMDB rating.
+A baseline modal was built using no hidden layers only using the year of the movie as the sole feature.
+From there, all features were added to test and improve results.
+In addition to feature inclusion experimentation, the neural network was tuned by changing parameters(i.e. number of hidden layers, size of hidden layers, batch sizes, number of epochs) in order to optimize performance.

 A notable feature we are using to develop our neural network is time series, that is, how much usage of a trope has changed over time.
 In particular, we are focusing on the ratio between the number of movies a trope is used in vs. the total number of movies released for each year in order to normalize the relationship.
 We are achieving this using visualizations for commonly used tropes, as well as calculating linear regression coefficients for a larger number of tropes.

 ## Results

+### Baseline Model
+- Mean Squared Error = 1.660
+- IMDB Movie Year only
+- 1 Hidden Layer
+- 100 Epochs
+- Batch Size = 5

+### Best Model
+- Mean Squared Error = 1.022
+- 3 Hidden Layers (2150, 1000 and 500 nodes respectively)
+- 120 Epochs
+- Batch Size = 10

 ## Conclusions